ncklinux/onBoard/README.md

 ## Commit Messages

-This repository follows the [Conventional Commits](https://www.conventionalcommits.org) standard, the commit message should never exceed 77 characters and should be structured as follows:
+This repository follows the [Conventional Commits](https://www.conventionalcommits.org) specification, the commit message should never exceed 100 characters and must be structured as follows:

 ```
 <type>[optional scope]: <description>